jasonnovich/CICDrepo/docs/another-doc.md

 Roses are <font color= #ff0000> **red** </font>, violets are blue,
-Automated github pages are neat when they work its a treat.
+Automated Github pages are neat when they work its a treat.